 Your body needs to be hydrated in order to function properly.
 Load up on H2O all day long and pass on juices, sodas, and other flavoured drinks that contain more sugar than your body needs.
 The amount of water needed varies from person to person and depends on various factors, including overall health and exercise intensity.

 In order to prevent drying and breakage, it’s best to stay away from heat tools, such as hair dryers and straightening irons.
 Extensions and other styling methods can also weaken your hair and cause early hair loss.
 If you must dye your hair, choose an all-natural hair colour.

 Artificial chemicals found in dyes and perms can compromise your scalp and hair health.
 When you wash your hair, always use a nourishing conditioner to keep your scalp healthy and promote healthy hair growth.

-The target area for treatment is then cleansed, and anaesthetic cream may be applied to reduce discomfort (client dependant).
+The target area for treatment is then cleansed, and an anesthetic cream may be applied to reduce discomfort (client dependant).
 The extraction is then injected into the scalp at multiple locations to help treat the areas of hair loss.

-The Regrow Hair Centre offer treatments to suit your individual needs.
-Call us today to book a free consultation with our hair specialist who will not only be able to help you identify the cause of your hair loss but also place you on a personalised hair plan outlining the best treatments that will be most effective to your hair loss.
+The Regrow Hair Centre offers treatments to suit your individual needs.
+Call us today to book a free consultation with our hair specialist who will not only be able to help you identify the cause of your hair loss but also place you on a personalised hair plan outlining the best treatments that will be most effective for your hair loss.

-Regrow Hair Centre uses HR23+ as its main supplier of vitamins designed to regrow hair which include all of the vital ingredients like Biotin, Vitamin C and Saw Palmento – in fact HR23+ uses 23 key ingredients designed to help with your hair loss, 90% of users noticed visible results.
+Regrow Hair Centre uses HR23+ as its main supplier of vitamins designed to regrow hair which includes all of the vital ingredients like Biotin, Vitamin C, and Saw Palmento – in fact, HR23+ uses 23 key ingredients designed to help with your hair loss, 90% of users noticed visible results.